As the Mommy to three young children, I inevitably find stains on the clothes whenever I do laundry.

 Sometimes this worked, and sometimes it didn’t.

-That’s when I hit upon the idea to create a laundry stain removal kit to keep in my laundry room.
-The kit contains basic stain removal tools and household items, all within easy reach.
-With this kit I can treat the main types of laundry stains for the main types of washable fabrics quickly and easily without hunting all over the house for what I need or needing to run to the store for a specific stain remover.
+That’s when I hit upon the idea of creating a laundry stain removal kit to keep in my laundry room.
+The kit contains basic stain-removal tools and household items, all within easy reach.
+With this kit, I can treat the main types of laundry stains for the main types of washable fabrics quickly and easily without hunting all over the house for what I need or needing to run to the store for a specific stain remover.

 In addition, if you make some or all of your own cleaning products, many of the supplies and products listed overlap with those in this kit, so you can create a dual stain removal and cleaning supply kit.

 Laundry Stain Removal Equipment